 Minor – Jazz Studies

 - You need not have prior experience in jazz to enter the minor.
 If you have been accepted as a Music Major you may declare the Jazz minor at any time.
-If you are not a music major the audition requirements are either the same as the BM in Jazz.
+If you are not a music major the audition requirements are either the same as the Bachelor of Music – Jazz Studies.

 - Contact Dr. Darden Purcell to set up an audition.